Linear Operators and Operator Functions Associated with Spectral Boundary Value Problems: Boundary Conditions

 \section{Boundary Conditions}

-In this Section we study other types of boundary value problems for the operator~$A$ and boundary mappings~$\Gd$, $\Gn$ introduced in Section~\ref{ABST}.
-The problems under consideration are defined in terms of certain linear ``boundary conditions''.
-More precisely, given two linear operators $\beta_0$, $\beta_1$ acting in the space~$E$ we are formally looking for solutions of the equation~$(A -zI)u = f$ satisfying condition $(\beta_0\Gd +\beta_1\Gn) u = \varphi$ where $f\in H$, $\varphi \in E$, and $z\in \Complex$.
-We discuss the exact meaning of this problem statement and prove the solvability theorem.
-At the end of the Section definitions and properties of associated $M$\nobreakdash-operators are briefly reviewed.
+This section explores other types of boundary value problems for the operator~$A$ and boundary mappings~$\Gd$, $\Gn$ introduced in Section~\ref{ABST}.
+The problems under consideration are defined in terms of certain linear ``boundary conditions.''
+More precisely, given two linear operators $\beta_0$, $\beta_1$ acting in the space~$E$ we are formally looking for solutions to the equation~$(A -zI)u = f$ satisfying condition $(\beta_0\Gd +\beta_1\Gn) u = \varphi$ where $f\in H$, $\varphi \in E$, and $z\in \Complex$.
+The exact meaning of this problem statement and the solvability theorem are the main results of this section.
+Definitions and some properties of associated $M$\nobreakdash-functions are also briefly reviewed.